8bits-Nikk/Mediapipe_Cartoon/README.md

 # Mediapipe_Cartoon
-Using Mediapipe and Tinkter make cartoon pose as u pose in camere
+Using Mediapipe and Tinkter make cartoon pose as u pose in camera